AOSSIE-Org/CarbonFootprint-API/docs/GSoC/2017/RohitGupta.md

  We have added to implement a reverse route for finding quantity if the emission value is provided.
 And more visualizations based on appliances.

- The app is hosted on AWS, using [nginx](https://www.nginx.com/resources/wiki/) and a MongoDB server.
+ The app is hosted on AWS , using [nginx](https://www.nginx.com/resources/wiki/) and a MongoDB server.
 We are using [PM2](http://pm2.keymetrics.io/) as process manager for node js.
 Deploy script is implemented to allow one click update.
 We are using CloudFlare for DNS management and SSL certificates.

 ### Merge Requests
 1. [ Merge request !4](https://gitlab.com/aossie/CarbonFootprint-API/merge_requests/4) - Restructured the API and configured mongoose - Status: *Merged*
     * Basic API structure.
     * Mongoose integration with exception handling.